Pharmaceutical Assistance Program

 What Types of Medications are Available

 PAP offers two different medication programs.
-The first is a bulk replacement and generic medication program.
+The first is a generic medication program.
 These are generally available to the patient within a few days after their application is approved.

 The second is a brand-name medication program* that can supply the patient with a 90-day supply of their prescription.
 These medications are generally available to the patient in two to four weeks once paperwork is completed, as they ship to PAP from the pharmaceutical companies.

-Patients are only charged a $2/month administrative fee for the brand name medications.
+There is no charge for brand name medications shipped from the pharmaceutical companies.
 Generic medications are charged at cost, plus an administrative fee.